ADCET Forum: New Disability Practitioners - Universities

 New to the university sector?
 New to your role?
 Keen to hear from others with experience?
 This forum will be for you.

-The forum will:
+The forum aimed to:

 - Provide clarity on what is expected within your role, where does it start and end?

 - Provide tips and tricks when starting out in the role;

 - Discuss what is reasonable when making reasonable adjustments;

 - Identify key legislative frameworks that underpin your work.

 The panellists were: Jayne Ayliffe (Uni SA), Mirela Suciu (UNE) and Tracey Nelson (Deakin) all with many years of experience.